 I read many times that a night cruise on the Chao Phraya River is a must-do in Bangkok.
 It may have risen my expectations a bit too high.
 Or maybe it’s because I opted for the cheapest way to see it.
 But except for the majestic Wat Arun, I wasn’t that impressed.
 Still, I believe it’s a nice way to spend an evening in Bangkok.

-The cheapest Chao Phraya River night cruise I found was the one-way tourist boat ticket (60 baht).
+The cheapest Chao Phraya River night cruise I found was a one-way tourist boat ticket (60 baht).
 The cheaper Chao Phraya Express Boat (20 baht) finishes around sunset, so it can be tricky to catch the last one to see the sights by night.

 The most common and probably the most delightful way to enjoy the Chao Phraya River by night is by joining a dinner cruise*.